kwant-dbg/CodeJudge/README.md

 Note: The main CI will not run for simple edits under `maintenance-page/` because the deploy helper is narrowly scoped to those path changes.

-## Advanced Deployment
+## Advanced deployment

-### Azure Deployment Ready

-This project is optimized for efficient cloud deployment with:

-   Resource-efficient Docker builds using Go workspaces Standardized health endpoints for container orchestration Production docker-compose with health checks and resource limits Shared utilities to minimize deployment complexity

-For production Kubernetes deployment, you'll need to create manifests for all services and configure:

-   ConfigMaps for environment variables
-   Secrets for database and Redis credentials
-   Services for internal communication
-   Ingress for external access Apply them to any compatible cluster:

-Independent Service Testing

-   All Go services can be run independently with their own go.mod The C++ judge service can be built and tested in isolation Shared utilities in common-go/ provide consistent behavior

-**Azure Prerequisites:**

-   Azure Container Registry
-   PostgreSQL Flexible Server
-   Redis Cache
-   App Service Plan or Container Instances

-See `docs/azure-deployment.md` for resource planning and `.env.example` for configuration.

-### Kubernetes

-## Kubernetes Deployment

-Sample Kubernetes manifests for some services are in `kubernetes/deploy/`:
-- `plagiarism-service.yaml` - Plagiarism detection worker
-- `submissions-service.yaml` - Submission handling service

-For production Kubernetes deployment, you'll need to create manifests for all services and configure:
-- ConfigMaps for environment variables
-- Secrets for database and Redis credentials
-- Services for internal communication
-- Ingress for external access
-Apply them to any compatible cluster:
+This project includes examples and is ready to be deployed to cloud or Kubernetes platforms.
+For production you should provide the usual runtime artifacts: ConfigMaps (non-sensitive config), Secrets (database and Redis credentials), Service objects for internal communication, and an Ingress for external access.
+Example manifests for a few services are in `kubernetes/deploy/` and detailed Azure guidance is in `docs/azure-deployment.md`.

+Apply the sample manifests (modify for your environment):

 ```bash
 kubectl apply -f kubernetes/deploy/